containeroo/website/content/en/docs/cloudflare-operator/guides/gateway-api.md

 ---
-title: "Create DNS records from Ingress"
+title: "Create DNS records from Gateway API HTTPRoute"
-description: "Learn how to create DNS records from Ingress"
+description: "Learn how to create DNS records from HTTPRoute objects"
-weight: 10
+weight: 11
 ---

-cloudflare-operator can create DNS records from Ingress resources.
-This guide shows how to configure the controller to automatically create DNS records for your Ingress resources.
-The same annotations also apply to Gateway API `HTTPRoute` objects when the feature flag `--enable-gateway-api` is enabled.
+cloudflare-operator can create DNS records from Gateway API `HTTPRoute` resources.
+This is an opt-in feature.

+## Prerequisites

+- Install the Gateway API CRDs (for example `gateway.networking.k8s.io/v1` from the upstream install manifests).
+- Start cloudflare-operator with the flag `--enable-gateway-api`.

-## Ingress annotations
+## HTTPRoute annotations

+The same annotations used for Ingress are honored on HTTPRoute objects.
+One of these is required:\
-One of the following annotations is required: `cloudflare-operator.io/content` or `cloudflare-operator.io/ip-ref`
+`cloudflare-operator.io/content` or `cloudflare-operator.io/ip-ref`

-Ingress objects that do not have one of these annotations will be ignored by cloudflare-operator.
+HTTPRoute objects that do not have one of these annotations will be ignored by cloudflare-operator.

-These are the available annotations:

 | Annotation                        | Value                     | Description                                                 | Required                    |
 | --------------------------------- | ------------------------- | ----------------------------------------------------------- | --------------------------- |